-On 21 May 2024, the Government of Jersey announced15 that it is proceeding with plans to implement the Pillar Two 15% minimum tax framework for accounting periods beginning on or after 1 January 2025.
+On 21 May 2024, the Government of Jersey announced9 that it is proceeding with plans to implement the Pillar Two 15% minimum tax framework for accounting periods beginning on or after 1 January 2025.
 It will apply only to the large in-scope MNE groups, as set out above.
 Jersey's existing corporate income tax regime will continue to apply to all other companies.

-Draft Pillar Two legislation is expected to be lodged by the Minister for Treasury & Resources at the end of July 2024, for debate by the States Assembly in October of this year.
+Draft Pillar Two legislation is expected to be lodged by the Minister for Treasury & Resources in the summer, for debate by the States Assembly in October of this year.